Car Loan Process: How Does an Auto Loan Work in the Philippines?

 1. Is getting a loan to finance an auto a good idea?

 Yes!
-The biggest benefit is you get to own a car without having to pay the full price upfront.
+The most significant benefit is owning a car without paying the total price upfront.
 While paying in cash means getting significant discounts or not paying interest, not everyone can afford this mode of payment.
 An auto loan is an ideal solution.

 2. Who becomes the owner of the car financed through a loan?